At a glance

 Private households can encourage sustainable consumption both directly and indirectly.
 Their purchasing decisions influences their own environmental footprint.
 For instance, energy-efficient vehicles or well-insulated homes need less energy and produce fewer greenhouse gas emissions.
 At the same time, consumers can reward manufacturers who have particularly sustainable production methods by favouring their products.

 The indicator records the market shares of products with eco-labelling that sets stringent environmental standards.
 Up to now, only state-regulated eco-labelling has been considered: Energy labelling (cars, household appliances, lighting and televisions), organic labelling (food) and the Blue Angel label (sanitary tissues, washing and cleaning products).
 With this indicator it is possible to ascertain whether conventional products are being replaced by environmentally friendly versions.
 Sustainable consumption is all about replacing non-sustainable consumer habits with sustainable ones.

 Assessing the development

 In the German Sustainable Development Strategy, the Federal Government has set targets for the market share of environmentally friendly products (BReg 2016).
 These are to increase to 34 % by 2030.
 This target requires above all a boost to the weakening or in some cases even negative growth momentum in energy-efficient products.
-Sales of organic foods must also increase substantially.
+Sales of organic food and the market share of particularly efficient cars must also increase significantly.